Yuriyzabegaev/FTHM-Solver/README.md

 (do git checkout 9befd80f7c22c4818518d0714452b44502306c4b in the porepy repo).

-In the container, run the [experiments](experiments/) with `python`.
-Their results can be visualized in jupyter notebooks in the same folder, I use VSCode for it.
+In the container, run the experiments: `python thermal/thermal_model_4.py` corresponds to the 2D experiment, while `python thermal/thermal_model_5.py` corresponds for the 3D experiment.
+The experiment parameters can be adjusted in the corresponding files.
+Results can be visualized in jupyter notebooks in the same folder, I use VSCode for it.

 # Understand the code